-A VA home loan is mortgage that's backed by the US Department of Veteran Affairs (VA).
+A VA home loan is a mortgage that’s backed by the US Department of Veteran Affairs (VA).
 These loans were created in 1944, so servicemembers returning from the second world war could purchase homes more easily.
 The VA guarantees 25% of the loan, and if the borrower is unable to repay their loan, the VA will pay the insured percentage to the lender.
 This guarantee makes VA home loans lower risk, which help lower credit requirements as well as rates.
 VA home loans are unique among mortgages because they are one of the few housing loans which require no down payments.
 VA home loans are only available to those with VA entitlement.

 You cannot get a VA home loan unless you qualify for VA entitlement.
 To get VA entitlement, you must have served in the military for at least 181 days during peacetime, or 90 days during wartime.
 You also qualify if you were discharged from active duty for a service-related disability.
 The spouses of deceased veterans may also get VA entitlement, in certain circumstances.
 Since the VA does not provide loans directly, eligibility requirements are set by individual lenders, so there is some variation.
 However, VA home loans typically have lower credit requirements than conventional mortgages.
 Most VA home loans have a minimum credit score of 620, which is notably lower than the minimum for a conventional loan that is often around 740.
 The Debt to Income Ratio (DTIR) needed to qualify is also more lenient for VA home loans than for conventional loans.
 A VA loan requires a DTIR of 41% or lower, whereas the average conventional loan asks for a DTIR of 34% or lower.
 To find your DTIR, you take your monthly debt obligations and divide it by your monthly income.